BoxOfDevs/BoxOfBits/BoxOfBits/resources/ReadMe.md

         /xyz shows player coordinates.
         /rules show server rules.
         /sendbroadcast & /sendpopup send broadcasted messages or popups to either the whole server or a specified player.
-        /boxofbits shows the plugin help menu with all the commands stored inside.
+        /boxofbits shows the plugin help menu with all the commands stored inside, but does not use a permission so anyone can use it.

     Planned Features: